apache/griffin-site/contribute.md

 git commit -am "For task GRIFFIN-10 , blabla..."

 # Commit and send PR to us
-# GRIFFIN PPMC will review and accept your pr as contributing.
+# Apache GRIFFIN PPMC will review and accept your pr as contributing.

 ```